 Please see below for Important Safety Information for EPCLUSA.

-EPCLUSA and its Authorized Generic provide 93% of all patients access to treatment (vs 67% for Mavyret®) nationally.1
+Only EPCLUSA and sofosbuvir/velpatasvir, its Authorized Generic, provide 94% of all patients access to treatment nationally (vs 68% for Mavyret®)1

 Placement on the formulary is not intended to imply any claims regarding safety, efficacy, or comparability of products.